Entanglement Scaling in Quantum Advantage Benchmarks

-Figure \ref{fig:gate-count} presents a summary plot of our findings.
-Data-points included follow the prescription of quantum circuit simulation introduced by Google \cite{2016arXiv160800263B}.
-The gate set used in this prescription comprises: $\mathrm{CZ}$, $\mathrm{T}$, $\sqrt{\mathrm{X}}$, $\sqrt{\mathrm{Y}}$, $\mathrm{H}$.
-While some of these simulations (e.g.~those done in Sunway TaihuLight supercomputer \cite{2018arXiv180404797L}) involve the calculation of the amplitudes of all output bitstrings (all $2^{46}$ bit strings, in the case of Sunway TaihuLight), others such as Alibaba \cite{2017arXiv171005867P} involve only the calculation of a single amplitude.
+\paragraph*{Discussion.} Figure \ref{fig:gate-count} compares our bound to quantum adversarial advantage predictions.
+Data-points included follow the prescription of quantum circuit simulation by Google \cite{2016arXiv160800263B}.
+The gate set used in this prescription comprises: $\mathrm{H}$, $\sqrt{\mathrm{X}}$, $\sqrt{\mathrm{Y}}$, $\mathrm{T}$, $\mathrm{CZ}$.
+Gate definitions are given in Table \ref{table:gates}.

+While some of these simulations (e.g.~those done in Sunway TaihuLight supercomputer \cite{2018arXiv180404797L} for a depth $39$ circuit) involve the calculation of the amplitudes of all output bitstrings (all $2^{46}$ bit strings, in the case of Sunway TaihuLight), others such as Alibaba \cite{2017arXiv171005867P} or Sunway TaihuLight simulation for a depth $55$ circuit involve only the calculation of a single amplitude.
 The data points were obtained from different simulations done recently \cite{2016arXiv160800263B, 2017arXiv171205384B, 2018arXiv180501450C, 2018arXiv180404797L, 2017arXiv171005867P, 2018arXiv180206952C, Haner:2017:PSQ:3126908.3126947}.

-It is interesting to note that the reported numerical simulations fall inside the interval (pink online) depicted as the $n/2$ ebit window.
-Such circuits are thought to be the most difficult low-depth circuits to simulate classically.
+It is interesting to note that the reported numerical simulations fall below the $n/2$ ebit bound (pink online) depicted in Figure \ref{fig:gate-count}.
+Such circuits are considered to be difficult low-depth circuits to simulate classically.

 We have also included a heat map with an estimation for the running time based on state-of-art algorithms from Alibaba \cite{2017arXiv171005867P}.
 To estimate the running time, we made use of the following upper bound by Markov and Shi \cite{markov2008simulating}: any $\alpha$-local interacting quantum circuit of size $M$ and depth $g$ can be strongly simulated in time $t(M,g) = 10^{-17} \cdot M^{O(1)} \exp[O(\alpha g)]$, where a factor of $10^{-17}$ has been included so that the running time of the simulation is in units of seconds.
 For this factor, we assumed that a classical computer is capable of doing $10^{17}$ flops.
 In the case of our tensor network $G$ representing a $\sqrt{n} \times \sqrt{n}$ grid, $\alpha= \sqrt{n}$, since the quantum circuit that $G$ represents is $\sqrt{n}$-local interacting.
 We also estimate the number of total gates naively as the number of couplers in the grid multiplied by the depth gate $M(n,g) = 2(\sqrt{n}-1)\sqrt{n}g$.
 Hence, we consider the equation